Plumbing Tips: Clogged Bathtub Drain

-How do I keep my Bathtub drains clear?
+How do I keep my Bathtub drains clean?

-Clearing out a clogged drain is time consuming process.
+Clearing out a clogged bathtub drain on your own can be a tricky task.
 It is better to prevent a clog from happening in the first place.
-EveryDayPlumber.com can offer a few tips in keeping your bathtub drains flowing freely.
+Here are a few plumbing tips to keep your bathtub drains flowing freely.

-- Use strainers in all your drains to catch hair from going down the drain.
-It is easier to clear out a strainer once a month than unblock a drain every six.
+- Use strainers in all your bathtub drains to catch hair from going down the drain.
+It is easier to clear out a strainer once in a while than having a plumber clean your bathtub drain every six months.

-- Do not drop small pieces of soap down the drain.
-Do not assume that soap will dissolve and wash away.
+- Do not allow small pieces of soap to go down the bathtub drain.
+Soap will dissolve and wash away.
 Soap buildups occur from allowing small or large pieces of soap to slip down the drain.

-- Once a month, pour boiling water down the drain.
-This will melt any grease or body oil and wash it down the drain before it can build up.
-Do not use this process in a toilet.
-The heat from the boiling water interacting with the cold water in a toilet can crack the porcelain.
+- Once a month, pour boiling water down the bathtub drain.
+This will help dissolve any body oils and soap scum and wash it down the drain before it can build up.

-- Every three months, pour a half cup of baking soda in the drain then slowly add a half cup of vinegar.
-Let the mixture sit in the drain for a few minutes.
-Then rinse the mixture away by running plenty ofhot water down the drain.
-This process will not only keep your drains free running, but clean smelling as well.
+- Every three months, pour a half cup of baking soda in the bathtub drain.
+Then slowly add a half cup of vinegar.
+Let the mixture sit in the drain for a several minutes.
+Then rinse the mixture away by running plenty of hot water down the drain.
+This process will not only keep your bathtub drains flowing, but clean smelling as well.

 Timely repair of a clogged bathtub drain is critical.
 Postponing the proper repair may lead to larger problems with sewer or septic lines.
 A clogged sewer line can lead to waste water backing up into showers, sinks and appliances.
 Homes, apartments, and businesses alike have been shut down from unhealthy conditions caused by flooding due to clogged sewer lines.
 If you have concerns about a clogged drain or the overall health of the drain and sewer lines in your Tampa Bay area home or business contact EveryDayPlumber.com today.
 From the moment we receive your call until the job is done; EveryDayPlumber.com is committed to providing honest an affordable plumbing services with dependable and guaranteed results.